yasunori.xyz

 move cursor one word at a time

-show multiple panes in a single terminal window
+show multiple panes in a single terminal window with Terminator

 sudo apt install terminator

-VSCode
+VSCode tips

 use GitHub Copilot

 This gives you AI-powered suggestions while you code, which you can choose to use by pressing tab.
 I really cannot stress how much more efficient this makes you at writing code, especially for writing menial code that are similar across different projects (e.g. initial setup of OpenCV windows).
-It works for many programming languages, even plain text; you can actually have a nice conversation with it, as I demonstrate in this video.
+It works for many programming languages, even plain text; you can even try to have a simple conversation with it.
+Sometimes it’s creepy how accurately it can guess my intensions when I code.
+However, there are just as many instances where it suggests completely off-the-mark code.
+Use with a healthy dose of caution.

 It’s still in technical preview, so you’ll have to enroll in it on their website.